gianfa/tutorial-testing-jest/README.md

 6. DESCRIBE your many tests
 7. Please AWAIT for me

+## Starting from zero

+1. Create a module with one function.
+1.1.
+Remember to export the functions you want to test.
+2. Create a file with the same name of the previous module and add '.test' to its name.
+3. From a Terminal launch
+> npm t NAMEOFTHEMODULE

+If an error is raised about the command jest not found, check the installation steps:
+1. please make be sure that package-lock contains 'jest' as value of scripts.test .
+2. eventually delete the package-lock and type
+> npm init again

 ## Other useful resources
  * [Official doc](https://jestjs.io/)
  * [A nice cheatsheet](https://devhints.io/jest)